Thuggonaut/42IC_Ring01_Get_Next_Line/README.md

 8. In summary, static variables in C are an important feature that allow for the creation of variables that persist throughout the program’s execution, reducing the need for recomputing values and optimizing performance.
 However, it's important to be aware of potential issues that can arise when using static variables in a multi-threaded environment or when accessing them outside of their defined scope.

-## 2. FILE DESCRIPTORS & FILE I/O FUNCTIONS:
+## 2. File descriptors & File I/O functions:

 1. File Descriptors are a key concept in Unix and Unix-like operating systems.
 	- They are used to manage input and output operations in C programming.